zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-network-prepare/adb-network-prepare.md

-## Step 3: Login to  OCI as a network admin or a fleet admin
+## STEP 3: Login to  OCI as a network admin or a fleet admin